Join us for worship, Sundays at 9:30 a.m

 Megan Ramer

-Lead Pastor Megan joined the ministry team as Lead Pastor in September 2015 after a decade of pastoral ministry in Chicago.
-She is excited to bring her passions for worship and preaching, pastoral care, and building collaborative connections within the city and across the wider Mennonite church to the team.
-Some of her favorite restorative activities are reading and hiking, including her weekly practice of Friday Sabbath Hike.
-She also enjoys making baby quilts, going to concerts, frequenting the theatre to see her actor husband, Jon Stutzman, perform, and going on traveling adventures both large and small.
-Pronouns: she/her/hers
+Lead Pastor Megan (she/her) joined the ministry team as Lead Pastor in September 2015, returning “home” to Cascadia where she’d spent some particularly formative young adult years prior to seminary in Denver and a decade of ministry in Chicago.
+She is passionate about worship that connects and preaching that challenges, comforts, and inspires.
+Providing pastoral care and standing with folks during their most significant life transitions feels like a sacred honor.
+Building collaborative connections within the city and across the wider Mennonite church grounds her.
+Megan truly believes that we both witness to and participate in God’s vision of a Just Peace for all of creation, and finds joy when we are able to fully embody Jubilee justice in our communal life.
+Some of her favorite restorative activities are reading, camping, and hiking, including her most sustaining weekly practice of #fridaysabbathhikes.
+Megan also enjoys experiencing the magic of live music, snuggling with her cat, Rogue, frequenting the theatre to see her actor husband, Jon Stutzman, perform, and going on traveling adventures both large and small.

 Staff